EvelynGriffith/creative-theme-jekyll-new/index.md

     section_id: contacts
     title: Let's Get In Touch!
     text: >-
-      Fill out these forms to get in touch with lillian!
+      Fill out these forms to get in touch with Lillian!
 Or you can find her on social media/send her an email!
     actions:
     - title: E-Mail
       icon: fa-envelope